clw8/react-crypto-app/README.md

-This was a really fun project, integrating axios with ReactJS.
+This was a really fun project to build, integrating axios with ReactJS.
 Have a look at the app: https://immense-fortress-44495.herokuapp.com/

 _________________________________